RedLuckyPanda/Adjectival-Modification-Semantic-Plausibility/README.md

 2. Clone the repository to your system with `git clone`
 3. Go to the repository directory: `cd ModelingSemanticPlausibility-5A22`
 4. Download the [ADEPT](https://github.com/aemami1/adept/tree/master/ADEPT_Dataset) dataset and put it in the "datasets/adept/train-dev-test-split/" subfolder.
-6. Install the project dependencies: `pip install -r requirements.txt`
+5. Install the project dependencies: `pip install -r requirements.txt`
-7. Follow [the instructions](https://pytorch.org/get-started/locally/) to install `pytorch`.
+6. Follow [the instructions](https://pytorch.org/get-started/locally/) to install `pytorch`.
-8. To run one of the Jupyter notebooks, use this command: `jupyter notebook`.
+7. To run one of the Jupyter notebooks, use this command: `jupyter notebook`.
 The Jupyter interface will open in a browser window, where you can navigate through the file system and choose a notebook to run.
-9. To train and evaluate a **transformer** model, run: `python transformer/train_and_evaluate_transformer.py`
+8. To train and evaluate a **transformer** model, run: `python transformer/train_and_evaluate_transformer.py`
-10. To train and evaluate the **sentence-transformer** model, run: `python sentence-transformer/train_and_evaluate_sentence-transformer.py`
+9. To train and evaluate the **sentence-transformer** model, run: `python sentence-transformer/train_and_evaluate_sentence-transformer.py`
+10. To evaluate the zero-shot LLM **Mistral**, run: `python llm/llm_zero_shot.py`

 ## References
 The code is partially based on these tutorials: